 In the calendar, you can include questions for each door that your clients need to answer.
-There, you can ask for feedback on your company or product: it makes your customers feel like their voice matters and gives you valuable feedback.
-Just make sure the questions are easy and quick to respond to.
-If your questions ask for too much or are too personal, it can put your clients off.
+There, you can ask for feedback on your company or product.
+In fact, this will make your customers feel like their voice matters and gives you valuable feedback.
+Even more, the questions need to be easy and quick to respond to.
+If you are asking for too much it can become too personal and it can put your clients off.

 With the Advent Calendar, you can also learn more about your customer’s preferences.
-You can design the questions to gain more data about their needs, pains, preferences, habits, demographics profiles and more.
+With this in mind, you can design the questions to gain more data about their needs, pains, preferences, habits, demographics profiles, and more.
 At the end of the 24-days, you will have grown your email address list and built up a portfolio of your clients’ likes and dislikes.
-Perfect for a personalised email marketing campaign in January!
+Perfect for a personalized email marketing campaign in January!

 As mentioned before, your Advent Calendar has four options behind each door.
 You pick one, or two, or mix them all.

-Polls usually show four options with pictures and include one question.
-It’s ideal to ask people what they prefer the most and a good way to find out about people’s preferences.
-An example can be asking ‘how do you like your coffee?’
+It usually shows four options with pictures and includes one question.
+It’s ideal to ask people what they prefer the most to find out about people’s preferences.
+An example can be ‘how do you like your coffee?’
 And four different options of coffee drinks appear.